yext/search-headless/docs/search-headless.searchheadless.md

 ## SearchHeadless class

-Provides the functionality for interacting with an Answers Search experience.
+Provides the functionality for interacting with an Search experience.

 <b>Signature:</b>